CPRIT Graduate Scholars Program Alumni

 Dr. Vijayaraghavan defended her Ph.D. thesis, titled "Targeting autophagy to improve efficacy of CDK4/6 inhibition in breast cancer" in Spring 2017.

 Following her defense, Smruthi completed a short postdoctoral fellowship in the Keyomarsi laboratory at MD Anderson before moving on to a postdoctoral scientist position in Immuno-Oncology (Oncology Discovery Area) at Janssen Pharmaceuticals.
-She currently serves as an Associate Director in Immuno Oncology at Janssen Pharmaceuticals.
+She currently serves as Director of Oncology Discovery at Johnson and Johnson.

 2016 Graduates